-Grown ups rushed around and did confusing things, they didn't "play" as often as I thought they should.
+Before meeting this man, the only grown ups I knew rushed around and did confusing things, they didn't "play" as often as I thought they should.

-But seeing someone so advanced in age, producing something so beautiful, it made old age seem more like childhood, which was relatable to me, a kid.
+But seeing someone so advanced in age, producing something so beautiful, it made old age seem fun.

 Suddenly, there was this bridge between me and a generation I previously avoided.
-It brought something I thought was so far from me, feel so close to me.
-I wanted to see more of it and I wanted to have a try at it in return - a wordless conversation, using art as the language.
+It made something that once felt so far from me, feel closer to me.
+I wanted to see more of it and I wanted to have a try at it in return - a wordless conversation with art as the language.

-If age is inevitable - if I absolutely have to get old - I want to get old mastering a skill like my elders have.
+If age is inevitable - if I absolutely have to get old - I want to get old mastering a skill like that.